IMPORTANT NOTICE ON MUSEUM CLOSURE

 Infectious and Non-Infectious Disease - This 45 minute presentation covers three key disease processes, cirrhosis (alcohol and viral hepatitis induced cirrhosis), atherosclerosis (smoking, poor diet and lack of exercise induced) and tuberculosis (bacterial infection).
 Inside the Museum, students work through 24 multiple choice, short response and extended case-based questions.
 These questions focus on pathogens, adaptations of pathogens, epidemiology and public health.

-Australia's Health Priorities - This 45 minute presentation covers the topics covered in the HSC Biology - Modules 7 & 8 presentation.
-However the emphasis is on lifestyle choices and their effect on the body.
+Australia's Health Priorities - This 45 minute presentation covers topics from the HSC Core 1 – Health Priorities in Australia curriculum, with an emphasis is on lifestyle choices and their effect on the body.
 In the Museum students work through a range of multiple choice, short response and extended response questions.
 These questions focus on lifestyle, non-infectious disease and drug use.

 Teacher Professional Development Days